scivolant/JIBApp/README.md

-## GestionSuivi
+## JIBApp

 ### A program to follow and manage investments using a SQL database.

-Main class: GestionSuivi.java, the program then runs in a window (no output, just modification of the database).
+Main class: JIBApp.java, the program then runs in a window (no output, just modification of the database).

 It uses a PostgreSQL database to store data.